List of United States Army four-star generals: World War II and aftermath

 Omar Bradley was made a permanent general in 1948 as a one-time personal honor, with full active-duty pay for life.

-The United States entered World War II on 7 December 1941 with one Army general, chief of staff George Marshall, authorized.
+The United States entered World War II on 7 December 1941 with one Army general, chief of staff George C. Marshall, authorized.
 Legislation enacted in 1933 and amended in 1940 allowed the president to appoint officers of the Regular Army, the Army's professional military component, to higher temporary grades in time of war or national emergency.
 (Note: The relevant provisions were amendments to Section 127(a) of the National Defense Act of 1916.
 In 1940, the authorization, initially applying only to wartime, was extended to national emergencies.)
 As with the National Army emergency generals, these appointments expired after the end of the war, although postwar legislation allowed officers to retire in their highest active-duty rank.
 On 19 December 1941, the Senate confirmed Douglas MacArthur to be the first temporary general in the Army of the United States, the reconstituted draft force, as he fought the Japanese invasion of the Philippines.

 Three new Army generals were appointed over the next two years.
 Dwight D. Eisenhower was appointed temporary general in February 1943, to command Allied forces in North Africa and later Europe; Henry H. Arnold in March 1943, as commanding general of Army Air Forces and member of the Joint Chiefs of Staff; and Joseph W. Stilwell in August 1944, as commander of the China Burma India Theater and chief of staff to Generalissimo Chiang Kai-shek.
 Marshall, MacArthur, Eisenhower, and Arnold were further promoted to the temporary five-star grade of general of the Army in December 1944, made permanent in March 1946.
 Malin Craig, Marshall's predecessor as Army chief of staff, was recalled to active duty in his four-star grade to run the War Department's Personnel Board.

 More temporary generals were appointed to command postwar occupation forces in Germany and Japan, as well as the stateside Army commands.
 Omar Bradley, who had commanded the Twelfth Army Group—the bulk of American forces on the Western Front—also received a permanent promotion to general as a one-time personal honor, with full active-duty pay for life.
 (Note: Procedurally, Bradley's promotion was among a slate of permanent four-star promotions for the Army, Navy, and Air Force, to balance the same promotions granted to the Marine Corps and Coast Guard commandants during World War II, Alexander Vandegrift and Russell R. Waesche.)
 This was superseded by Bradley's promotion to general of the Army while serving as the first chairman of the Joint Chiefs of Staff, in 1950.
 By the official termination of the World War II national emergency in April 1952, the Army had eight four-star generals.
 (Note: The eight four-star Army generals on active duty on 28 April 1952, by seniority within rank, were: